Key concepts in Splunk RUM 🔗

 A tag is a field name that is an attribute of your span that you can use to filter events.
 An example of a tag is a property about the user, such as the operating system or the browser the user uses to view your application.
-The general definition for tags and span tags are the in both Splunk APM and Splunk RUM are the same.
+The definition for tags and span tags are the same in both Splunk APM and Splunk RUM.
 In Splunk APM, tags are called span tags.
 For more, see Analyze services with span tags and MetricSets in Splunk APM.

 RUM metrics for mobile applications 🔗

 Splunk RUM for Mobile uses a set of metrics to measure the health of your application, such as app startup times, error rates, and crash rates.
 For more, see Splunk RUM metrics reference in the Splunk RUM metrics reference.

 In Splunk RUM for Mobile, app start is when the app is responsive and the user can interact with the app.
 For example, when a user opens your application, it might take a few milliseconds or seconds to initialize the code or application before app start and then the OS reports that the app is responsive.